 Iconic Flora and Fauna of the Dubai Desert

 Dubai’s desert hosts a surprisingly diverse array of life.
-The flora and fauna of Dubai desert include species uniquely suited to the harsh climate.
+The flora and fauna of the Dubai desert include species uniquely suited to the harsh climate.

 Notable Flora:

-- Ghaf Tree: The national tree of the UAE, capable of surviving on groundwater reserves.
+Ghaf Tree: The national tree of the UAE, capable of surviving on groundwater reserves.

-- Desert Hyacinth: A parasitic plant with striking purple flowers.
+Desert Hyacinth: A parasitic plant with striking purple flowers.

-- Date Palms: Cultivated in oases, they play a crucial role in agriculture and tradition in Dubai’s desert landscape.
+Date Palms: Cultivated in oases, they play a crucial role in agriculture and tradition in Dubai’s desert landscape.

 Notable Fauna:

-- Arabian Oryx: A graceful antelope brought back from near extinction.
+Arabian Oryx: A graceful antelope brought back from near extinction.

-- Sand Fox: A nocturnal predator with large ears to dissipate heat.
+Sand Fox: A nocturnal predator with large ears to dissipate heat.

-- Spiny-tailed Lizard (Dhub): Commonly spotted basking in the morning sun.
+Spiny-tailed Lizard (Dhub): Commonly spotted basking in the morning sun.

-- Birds: Including falcons, eagles, and migratory species that rest in the desert during seasonal journeys.
+Birds: Including falcons, eagles, and migratory species that rest in the desert during seasonal journeys.

 Cultural and Human Interaction with the Desert